Albadylic/tile-game/README.md

 ```

 When I had this written out, I realised that I'd need the same logic when creating the grid.
 In the grid, each tile would have a random symbol.
 To keep this DRY, I moved the randomSymbol logic out to a helper function which I'd be able to reference in both components.

+## Setting state for the Grid

+The Grid should only have the symbols revealed once a guess has been made.
+Otherwise, the user would be able to count occurences and always succeed in their 'guess' – where's the fun in that?!

+In order to determine whether the grid should display a symbol or not, we need a state passed between the form and the grid.
+This would need to be defined in `<App />` and made available to both components.